 “Everything isn’t OK, because they’ve had a loss,” Dr. Fox said.
 “Comments like this can really shut another person down and create a level of disconnect.”

-With children, toxic positivity can send a message that their negative feelings aren’t OK.
+With children, toxic positivity can send a message that their negative thoughts or feelings aren’t OK.
 It can influence how they develop and respond to emotions, how they express themselves and may even impact how they behave as adults.

 How toxic positivity affects you